Home

 In fact they wore their kilts in battle right up until 1940, and to this day the kilt is still ceremonial dress for the Royal Scottish Regiment

-One of the most famous photos ever to be seen on the internet, was that of a Black Watch soldier, during the handing over ceremony of Hong Kong.
+One of the most famous photos ever to be seen on the internet, was that of a soldier belonging to this Regiment, during the handing over ceremony of Hong Kong to China.

 So it is in a large part due to Scottish Regiments such as this, that the world still has the famous Scottish National Dress.